Group files complaint with California bar association against John Eastman, lawyer who advised Trump on election challenges

 Biden White House leans toward releasing information about Trump and Jan.
 6 attack, setting off legal and political showdown

-Eastman has the resume of a strong and well-credentialed conservative, but his association with Trump’s attempt to contest the election has provoked criticism from the left and the right.
-He clerked for Justice Clarence Thomas on the Supreme Court, and for J. Michael Luttig, a former federal appeals court judge, who was consulted by Pence’s team.
+Eastman has the résumé of a strong and well-credentialed conservative, but his association with Trump’s attempt to contest the election has provoked criticism from the left and the right.
+He clerked for Justice Clarence Thomas on the Supreme Court and for J. Michael Luttig, a former federal appeals court judge who was consulted by Pence’s team.
 Luttig has publicly criticized Eastman’s legal reasoning about potential vice-presidential power to delay or block certification of electoral votes as “incorrect.”

-The complaint cites two memos authored by Eastman, which argued that Pence had authority to prevent the counting of ballots from select states or to postpone the count altogether.
+The complaint cites two memos written by Eastman, which argued that Pence had authority to prevent the counting of ballots from select states or to postpone the count altogether.

-Eastman protested that the first memo was preliminary and that the second makes clear that he was simply laying out options for Pence and Trump.
+Eastman said the first memo was preliminary and the second makes clear that he was simply laying out options for Pence and Trump.
 That second memo was “designed to outline all of the scenarios that had been discussed,” he said in an interview.

 Confirming details of his conversation with Pence on Jan.
-4 — first disclosed in a podcast interview with a Harvard Law Professor Lawrence Lessig — Eastman said that he told Pence that it was an “open question” as to whether the vice president had the authority to “simply declare Trump reelected unilaterally.”
+4 — first disclosed in a podcast interview with a Harvard Law School professor Lawrence Lessig — Eastman said that he told Pence that it was an “open question” as to whether the vice president had the authority to “simply declare Trump reelected unilaterally.”

 “Quite frankly, I think it is the weaker argument,” Eastman said he advised Pence at the time.
-“But even if you had such authority, it would be foolish to exercise it absence alternative certifications to the Trump electors by the state legislatures.”
+“But even if you had such authority, it would be foolish to exercise it absent alternative certifications to the Trump electors by the state legislatures.”

 But the complaint said that Eastman’s protests were at odds with the text of his memos and with accounts showing that Trump repeated the claim on Jan.
 5 that Pence could throw out the ballots of Biden electors.

 “Evidence indicates that Mr. Trump and Mr. Eastman initially sought to use the memoranda to force Mr. Pence to set aside ballots,” the complaint says.
 “If Mr. Eastman ever abandoned that argument, it was only because it had become clear that Mr. Pence would not yield on that issue.
-Mr. Eastman’s own account implicitly confirms that view, stating that the President’s demand was narrowed to delaying the count only ‘after all was said and done.’”
+Mr. Eastman’s own account implicitly confirms that view, stating that the President’s demand was narrowed to delaying the count only ‘after all was said and done.’ ”

 Law professor John Eastman spoke at rally before Capitol riots.
 Facing outrage, he won’t return to his university.